Canon R vs Fujifilm XP140

 |8 shutter flaps per second||10 shutter flaps per second|

 |370 shots per battery charge||240 shots per battery charge|

 |139 x 98 x 84 mm, 660 g||110 x 71 x 28 mm, 207 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS R and the Fujifilm FinePix XP140?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon R and the Fujifilm XP140 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The XP140 can be obtained in five different colors (black, blue, yellow, green, white), while the Canon R is only available in black.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP140 is considerably smaller (43 percent) than the Canon R. More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP140 is considerably smaller (43 percent) than the Canon R. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
+More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP140 has a lens built in, whereas the Canon R is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.